 - Environmental Considerations in Project Delivery

 - Biological Issues

 - Hazardous Waste Issues

 - Performance Measures

-- Assignment of Responsibilities under the Surface Transportation Project Delivery Program (NEPA Assignment) (PDF), Phil Stolarski, (April 24, 2018).
+- Caltrans Renews Participation in the NEPA Assignment Program (PDF), Ramon Hopkins, (July 15, 2022).
 This memo announces the continuation of the Federal Highway Administration's (FHWA) assignment of the United States Department of Transportation (USDOT) Secretary's responsibilities under the National Environmental Policy Act (NEPA) to the California Department of Transportation.